-Fix MacBook Trackpad Not Working after Sonoma Update or Reset
+Fix MacBook Trackpad Not Working after Sequoia Update

-A trackpad is not working after updating to the Latest macOS Ventura, macOS Sonoma.
+A trackpad is not working after updating to the Latest macOS.
 Is the trackpad not clicking?
 Is the trackpad not responding?
 Are you the one who is facing Mission Control set to “Swipe up with 3 fingers” not working so unbearable situations with Mac or MacBook?
-Then you are at the right place; here, you will get a solution to fix Mac Trackpad not working.
-Apple Magic Trackpad and Builtin Trackpad in Macbook work on finger gestures, Pinch, Force Click, and Haptic feedback.
+Then you are at the right place; here, you will get a solution to fix the Mac Trackpad not working.
+Apple Magic Trackpad and the built-in trackpad in the Macbook work on finger gestures, Pinch, Force Click, and Haptic feedback.
 All Trackpad settings are customizable from your MacOS Settings.
 Quickly look where to check if you have a problem with your Trackpad Compatible iPad and Mac Models listed in this article.

 Such essential settings are useful for your iMac, and Mac mini compatible with Apple Magic Trackpad, MacBook Pro, and MacBook Air with a built-in TrackPad.